aws-samples/hardeneks/README.md

 **Configuration File**:

-There is a configuration file that you can provide which allows customization of which checks to run as well as namespaces to be skipped by the checks.
-Following is a sample config file.
+You can create a configuration file to specify list of rules to run.
+You can also add namespaces to be skipped.
+Following is a sample config file:

 ```yaml
 ---